 How can 3D printers do all this and more?

 3D printing starts with a digital design file.
-You can either download a pre-existing model or use 3D modelling software to create your own.
+You can either download a pre-existing model or use 3D modelling software to create your own, and then use a 360 viewer to check all is well with it.
 The technology varies from printer to printer – some use melting material to produce layers while others use a laser to melt metal powder at high temperatures – and the process can take hours or even days depending on the size of the model.

 Materials vary by printer type and can range from PLA (Polylactic) or ABS (Acrylonitrile Butadiene Styrene) plastics to various types of metals and synthetics, with new materials appearing on the market every year.